Certification + Degree Pathways in Support of First-Generation, Low-Income, and Adult Learners

-As part of a three-year grant from ECMC Foundation, Workcred, the League for Innovation in the Community College, and the National Student Clearinghouse are teaming up with the Higher Learning Commission to offer community colleges an affordable, scalable approach to align degrees with industry needs through Certification+Degree (C+D) Pathways.
+As part of a three-year grant from ECMC Foundation, Workcred, the League for Innovation in the Community College, and the Higher Learning Commission teamed up to develop an affordable, scalable approach to align associate degrees with industry needs through Certification + Degree (C+D) Pathways.

-C+D Pathways, which involve embedding industry credentials into degree programs, is a common practice at community colleges, as these pathways are aligned with both student goals and industry needs.
-Furthermore, they better position students in their field and help to build a pipeline of prepared workers for employers.
+C+D Pathways, which involves embedding industry certifications into associate degree programs, aligns with both student goals and industry needs.
+Furthermore, they better position students in their field and help to build a pipeline of skilled workers.

-By aligning their curricula with certification competencies, community colleges are ensuring that their curricula is up-to-date and meets the skill needs defined by employers.
+By aligning their curricula with the competencies assessed on certification exams, community colleges are ensuring that their curricula is up-to-date and meets the skill needs defined by employers.
 Also, community colleges benefit from nationally-validated industry competencies while maintaining the flexibility to incorporate additional competencies identified by regional employers.

 Funded by: